n7on/docker-internals/README.md

 ### cgroup

 Control Group, is a way to manage resources like memory, disk, CPU, network etc. So that resource limits can be added to a container, and so that usage can be extracted.
-Cgroup is structured like multiple separate hierarchies for each of it's subsystems.
-And these are:
+Cgroup is structured like multiple separate hierarchies under `/sys/fs/cgroup` for each of it's subsystems, all isolated from host using it's cgroup namespace.
+These subsytems (also called resource controllers) are following (others exist as well):

 * `blkio`.
 Limits i/o on block devices.
 * `cpu`.
 Limits CPU usage.